Break, Continue, Pass, Loop Else, and Nesting

 11break innernone

-This prevents the common mistake of thinking a break exits all loops.
-It also makes continue easier to follow because you can mark exactly which iteration was skipped.
+This prevents the most common error: believing a single break exits all loops.
+It also makes continue easy to follow because you can mark exactly which iteration was skipped.

 Exam traps